Friday, 12 December 2025

 Additionally, the Employment Rights Bill will transform the labour market, introducing day-one rights for unfair dismissal and sick pay, enhanced family leave protections, restrictions on zero-hours contracts, and new compliance obligations around equality and harassment.
 These changes will increase HR complexity but align with McDonald’s values of Family, Inclusion, and Integrity.

-For McDonald’s franchisees, understanding these trends is critical.
+For businesses, understanding these trends is critical.
 Tax reforms and consumer behaviour shifts will influence pricing strategies, workforce planning, and long-term investment decisions.
 Demonstrating adaptability and proactive planning will be essential to thrive in this evolving economic landscape.

 Impact on Food & Beverages Franchise Businesses